haakonms/ADAproject/README.md

 - Was the original mission of the Russian trolls for the US election to make sure that Clinton was not elected, or to get Trump elected? **Answered**

 - Are the trolls organized as a unit?
 Do they interact with each other (retweets, etc)? **Partly answered, but are going to be looked more into detail to the next milestone.**

+- Which themes does the propaganda mainly revolve around?
+About which issues should people be particularly careful not to believe everything they read?

+*We used libraries with text classifiers to look at this, but did not really get the result we wanted.
+We still want to look harder into it, to maybe extract some information for the last research question*

 - Is there a way for people without a technical background to determine if a tweet is coming from a Russian troll?